christianpostprivate/DungeonCrusaderV03/README.md

 The final game should feature a new, semi-randomized experience in every playthrough.
 The game world consists of several towns with NPCs and (optional) quests, and dungeons with different themes, increasing size and difficulty.

 ## Requirements
-- Python 3.7 (might refactor this later for backwards compatibility)
+- Python 3.7 (I might refactor later for backwards compatibility)
 - pygame 1.9.6
 - PyTMX 3.21.7